New klicksafe quiz for young peopleIn-Game Purchases - An Expensive Game Fun

 How do in-game purchases work?

-In the past, providers of computer and console games made their money by selling the game once.
-Things are different nowadays with many mobile games, which are offered free of charge as "free-to-play".
+In the past, providers of computer and console games earned their money by selling the game once.
+Nowadays, the situation is different with many mobile games that are offered free of charge as "free-to-play".
 Here, the game providers earn money through advertising and so-called in-game purchases.
-In-game purchases refer to all purchases made directly in the game during play.
-In most cases, these are additional contents that are only unlocked through a purchase.
+In-game purchases refer to all purchases that are made directly in the game during play.
+This usually involves additional content that is only unlocked through a purchase.

 Examples of in-game purchases:

-• Pay-to-win: This is the name given to a game principle in which you can succeed faster if you pay something.
-The games are designed in such a way that it takes a lot of effort to reach a goal even without money.
-But with money it is faster and easier.
+• Pay-to-win: This is the name given to a game principle in which you can achieve success more quickly if you pay for something.
+The games are designed in such a way that it is very difficult to achieve a goal without spending money.
+However, it is quicker and easier with money.

-• Lootboxes: Lootboxes can be compared to surprise eggs.
-In games, Lootboxes are often boxes or treasure chests that contain virtual items.
-You don't know if you can actually use the items they contain until after you buy them.
+• Loot boxes: Loot boxes can be compared to surprise eggs.
+In games, loot boxes are often boxes or treasure chests containing virtual items.
+You only know whether you can actually use the items inside once you have bought them.

 Risks from in-game purchases